Research in psychology

-Research aims to dissect the biological and cultural factors influencing the development of autobiographical memory across the lifespan and to examine the role of the psychological distance of positive and negative events in the development and maintenance of depression and post-traumatic stress disorder (PTSD).
+Memory research investigates the biological and cultural factors influencing the development of autobiographical memory across the lifespan and examines the role of autobiographical memory in the development and maintenance of depression and posttraumatic stress disorder (PTSD).

 Language and development research includes multilingual processing in adulthood, interactions between language acquisition and other aspects of cognitive development, differences between monolingual and multilingual language acquisition, and the role of the learning environment on lexical acquisition.

 Autism research focuses on intercultural differences in behaviour and cognition in Autism Spectrum Disorders (ASD).
 ASD characteristics and attitudes towards ASD are studied in individuals with and without ASD.